Diagrammatic Reasoning with Control as a Constructor, Applications to Quantum Circuits: Proof of

 \section{Proof of \cref{prop:qcconjugation}}

-The idea is to apply \cref{lem:conjugationcondition} (see \cref{app:conjugationcondition}) to $\cat{CQC}$.
-This gives a sufficient condition for the conjugation law \eqref{eq:conjugation} to hold.
-Then we prove that this condition is satisfied in $\cat{CQC}$.
+The idea is to apply \cref{lem:conjugationcondition} to $\cat{CQC}$.
+To do so, we prove that the sufficient condition \eqref{eq:conjugationcondition} is satisfied in $\cat{CQC}$.
 The following equations are used as intermediate results and are proved at the end of this section.

 \begin{lemma} $\cat{CQC}$ is $\mathcal{G}$-reducible where $\mathcal{G}$ is defined as follows.